rjholash/hello-world/README.md

 That is so funny :joy: 😄 The last smily face only appears in html render ie git-pages....

 <img src="UC-horz-rgb.png" alt="uc horizontal logo" width="200" height="75">

-### the image is linked with html tags and should appear above
+### The image is linked with html tags and should appear above, could you place the image in another folder and create a path to it?